- 1 Streamlined Filing Compliance Procedures

 Do I Receive a Closing Letter?

-You do not receive a closing agreement after submitting to the program.
+You do not receive a closing agreement after submitting it to the program.
 If you submit to the domestic procedures, you should receive a confirmation letter later in the process.
 If you submit to the foreign procedures do not receive the same letter, since there is no penalty for the IRS to confirm.

 Does the Streamlined Procedure provide Criminal Protection?